hieuvp/learning-python/learn-the-basics/basic-string-operations/README.md

 The first five characters are     'Strin'
 The next five characters are      'g, wh'
-The thirteenth character is       ' '
+The fourteenth character is       's'
 The characters with odd index are 'tig htsol tbcm!'
 The last five characters are      'come!'